mzrithm/ZendeskCodingChallenge/README.md

 ![A screenshot of a tags display](https://github.com/mzrithm/ZendeskCodingChallenge/blob/c44cb49ade4bcadbd23d2d20be1021556bb2a439/tags.png)

 This **Zendesk Ticket Viewer** is run as a script from `main()` but the **ZendeskTicket** can also be used as an imported class.
-There are detailed docstrings regarding parameters, returns, and data validation for each class method and external function.
+There are detailed docstrings regarding parameters, returns, and data validation for each class method and for other defined functions used by the class.

 I hope you enjoy my work!